fencina/service-desk/readme.md

 - cp .env.example .env

-Configure the next .env variables
+You must create a mysql DB and configure the next .env variables

 ```
 DB_HOST=